Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 In literal terms, we are fuelled by Frank's Hot Sauce.
 We bloody love that stuff!

-It is a damn fine condiment.
+A damn fine condiment.
 And in less literal terms?

 Aside from our sound, I think for us it’s about our passion and energy when we play live.